tacketra/MTGOGameStarted/README.md

 tray as an M icon.
 Right-click that icon and click settings.
 Here were are going to set up our email settings.
 We need to set up a email address, a passowrd and Outgoing SMTP mail settings.
 You should be able to use any email service that supports this but I chose to use gmail.
-See setup steps for gmail below -> login to your online gmail mailbox \n
+See setup steps for gmail below -> login to your online gmail mailbox
-  ->  From your gmail mailbox click settings \n
+  ->  From your gmail mailbox click settings
   -> "forwarding and POP/IMAP" tab
   -> click the "configuration instructions" hyperlink at the bottom -> click "I want to enable IMAP" radio button